atomisthq/docs/docs/integration/kubernetes.md

       value: "default"
 ```

-Deploy the admission controller into the the current Kubernetes context by running the following script.
+Deploy the admission controller into the current Kubernetes context by running the following script.

 ```bash
 # creates roles and service account for running jobs